zabo-api/hedera-sdk-go/README.md

 * To continue with this example, add the following code into your existing `func main` function, just before the closing braces:

 * As mentioned above, we will add a small delay to ensure that we do not exceed testnet throttling limits.
 For brevity, this statement will be included _without further comment_ in all subsequent examples.
+If you get an error here, you need to remove the `//` before `"time"` in the `import` block near the beginning of the program.

 * Before executing any transfers, you can initialise a second variable `friendAccount` representing the second account, query its balance and output the result.